shahsanket2107/Stock-Trading-Application/res/README.txt

 18. If a user enters date in incorrect format, invalid date or a future date (or any weekend date for which data does not exists) then he would be prompted that no data found for that date.
 19. If everything is correct i.e. correct portfolio name as well as date then user will be displayed the correct portfolio valuation at that date along with the individual stocks valuation at that date.

-For this assignment flexible portfolios :-
+For assignment5 flexible portfolios :-

 20. User can create flexible portfolios which can be edited.
 21. User can buy and sell stocks on particular dates.
 If on that day, the market is closed, appropriate message is displayed.